-Most important components of the short-term strategy that have been influenced by climate change
+Most important components of the short-term strategy that have been influenced by climate change.

-We have established a wholly owned subsidiary, Power Energy Corporation, which is investing in the clean energy and energy efficiency sectors.
-We have also been improving the quality of our public disclosure on CSR matters, including information on our carbon and energy management initiatives.
-We recognize that this is an area that continues to grow in importance for our stakeholders.
+We established a wholly owned subsidiary, Power Energy Corporation, which is investing in the clean energy and energy efficiency sectors.
+We are also improving the quality of our public disclosure on CSR matters, including information on our carbon and energy management initiatives.
+This year we formalized our disclosure on carbon and energy management in a recently launched CSR microsite.
 We are also minimizing our energy and carbon impact.
 As a holding company composed predominantly of office operations, our limited direct energy and carbon impact is related to the activities of our head office, which has no production, manufacturing or service operations.
 We promote resource conservation and green building efficiencies.
-In 2013, as part of our business strategy, we continued to work towards our target to reduce our GHG emissions associated with electricity and natural gas consumption by 5% by 2015, with a baseline of 2011.
-Our efforts are reflected in the progress we have achieved: in 2013, we reduced our emissions from electricity and natural gas by 35% since 2011, mainly due to significant building upgrade projects.
-We are also now working with our group companies, as a supportive shareholder, to encourage the development of relevant policies and programs to reduce their energy and carbon impacts.
+In 2014, as part of our business strategy, we continued to work towards our target to reduce our GHG emissions associated with electricity and natural gas consumption by 5% by 2015, with a baseline of 2011.
+Our efforts are reflected in the progress we have achieved: in 2014, we reduced our emissions from electricity and natural gas by 29% since 2011 mainly due to significant building upgrade projects.
+We continue to work with our group companies, as a supportive shareholder, to encourage the development of relevant policies and programs to reduce their energy and carbon impacts.
 Furthermore, our group companies are contributing to community projects and initiatives that increase awareness and knowledge on climate change impacts and management.

-CC2.2a Please describe the process of how climate change is integrated into your business strategy and any outcomes of this process (continued)
+CC2.2a Please describe the process of how climate change is integrated into your business strategy and any outcomes of this process (continued).

-Most important components of the long-term strategy that have been influenced by climate change
+Most important components of the long-term strategy that have been influenced by climate change.

-Our long-term strategy is also being influenced by climate change issues in the context of our long-term value creation philosophy and our investments in sustainable and efficient companies supplying products and services that contribute to a low-carbon economy and societal well-being.
+Our long-term strategy may also be influenced by climate change issues in the context of our long-term value creation philosophy and our investments in sustainable and efficient companies supplying products and services that contribute to a low-carbon economy and societal well-being.
 We also recognize that the clean energy sector could become a growth area over the long term, particularly in the context of cleaner technologies and renewable energy markets.
 In addition, we currently expect to continue to maintain our short-term strategy, as described above, over the long term.

-How this approach is gaining a strategic advantage over competitors
+How this approach is gaining a strategic advantage over competitors.